5T33Z0/Clover-Crate/CPU/README.md

 # CPU
 This group of parameters helps with determining the CPU when the internal algorithms fail.
 This section is only covered here for the sake of completeness.
-The bottom line is: **you don't change anything here unless it's unavoidable!**
+The bottom line is: **you don't change anything here unless it's unavoidable and you know what you are doing!**

 ![](/Users/kl45u5/Desktop/Neuer Ordner/CPU.jpeg)